SAFETY & HANDLING

 Consumers should note that small parts, including our caps, should not be put in the mouth.
 Additionally, caps should always be replaced securely on bottles when not in use or discarded promptly.

-Poland Spring® Brand 100% Natural Spring Water gives consumers of all ages a variety of on-the-go beverage options to enjoy any time of day.
+Poland Spring® Brand Maine Spring Water gives consumers of all ages a variety of on-the-go beverage options to enjoy any time of day.
 The safety and quality of our bottled water products are incredibly important to us — in fact, they’re our top priorities.

 WATER SOURCE IDENTIFICATION